machinelearningZH/simply-simplify-language_api/README.md

 If the provided format is "json" but data is not a dictionary, the endpoint will raise a BadFormattingError.
 Usage Notes

-    Use "format": "json" if you're providing structured data in JSON format; otherwise, use "format": "text" for plain text.
     The leichte_sprache flag simplifies the content to plain language for easier understanding.